-However sometimes the suggestions or saving tricks that you read about is difficult and tedious to implement, or it might not be applicable to your current circumstances.
+However sometimes the suggestions or tricks that you read about is difficult and tedious to implement, or it might not be applicable to your current circumstances.

 Whenever I head out, I always bring my water bottle with me.
 This doesn’t have to be a very big bottle, just something that will fit into your bag.